EvgeniyBurdin/django_treensl/README.rst

 django-treensl
 ==================

-Django application to the tree structure in the model.
+Django application for creating the tree structure in the model (very fast structure).

+To create a new item in the tree need only choose a parent.
+The key (id) for the new item will be calculated automatically.
 You can get a list of the parents and the range of children without a database query.

+Implemented to create a new item, delete the item, transfer item to the other parent (and the transfer of the group).

 Description of the algorithm for constructing the tree can be found  `habr.ru`_ or in the `wiki`_ (in Russian)